pyomeca/bioptim/README.md

 ## The Dynamics
 By essence, an optimal control program (ocp) links two types of variables: the states (x) and the controls (u).
 Conceptually, the controls could be seen as the driving forces of the system, what makes the system do something, while the states are the consequences of these driving forces.
-In the case of the biomechanics, the states are usually the generalized coordinates (*q*) and velocities (*qdot*), that is the pose of the musculoskelatal model and the speed the joint moves.
+In the case of the biomechanics, the states are usually the generalized coordinates (*q*) and velocities (*qdot*), that is the pose of the musculoskeletal model and the speed the joint moves.
 On the other hand, the controls can be the generalized forces, that is the joint torques, but can also be the muscle excitations, for instance.
 The key is there are dynamic equations that link them such that: dx/dt = f(x, u, p), where p can be additional parameters that act on the system, but are not time dependent.